shuhaowu/sigal-theme-documentary/README.md

     # Could be photojournal or bookshelf
     "theme": "bookshelf",

+    # Shows the title above each photo in bookshelf theme or not
+    "showphototitle": True,

     # The height of the photocard <img>, which are the grid of photos in bookshelf
     # subtheme and the album index page (album_list.html)
     "photocardheight": "250px",